AMSP-04/NETN-MRM/NETN-MRM.md

 * In a **Fully Disaggregate** state, the aggregate unit may exist in the federation with status set as `inactive` but no update of attributes are made.
 Instead, **all** subunits and/or entities are registered and updated in the federation.

 * In a **Partially Disaggregate** state, the aggregate unit still updates all of its attributes but some entities and/or (sub)units are also represented and updated in the federation.
-The aggregate unit `silent` attribute is used to reference these entitis.
+The aggregate unit's `silent` attribute is used to reference these entitis.

 *If Pseudo-Disaggregate, the aggregate unit sends updates and all Entities and/or (sub)units of the aggregate unit are updated but these “are not capable of full interaction with other entities” In a Disaggregate state, the aggregate unit sends updates and entities and/or (sub)units of the aggregate unit are updated*